pau-albert/Pau-Albert/README.md

 # 💫 About Me:
-I'm currently studying Computer Engineering at University of Barcelona
+I am a Computer Engineering student at the University of Barcelona with a strong interest in data analysis, artificial intelligence, and web development.
+I am especially passionate about frontend design and creating clean, user-friendly interfaces.
+I am motivated by the challenge of combining data, AI, and design to develop innovative digital solutions.

 ## 🌐 Socials: